 I admit this is where I immediately connected with Chitra even without knowing her.
 Secondly were the pictures I saw of the Martinhal Family Hotels & Resorts in Cascais and Sagres.
 These places looked both kid- and parent-friendly, comfortable and relaxed, but also elegant and stylish with innovative and inspired playgrounds, a baby concierge and a kids club service, while parents could spend some quality couple time at the SPA or out on a date.

-My curious self was turned on and when my family arrived at Lisbon Airport a shuttle is waiting for us, which after three-hour flight with the kids feels like a real treat.
+My curious self was turned on and when my family arrived at Lisbon Airport a shuttle is waiting for us, which after a three-hour flight with the kids feels like a real treat.
 The Martinhal hotel in Lisbon is situated on one of the narrow colourful streets of Chiado Lisboa and our apartment has a little view of the ocean.
 When you enter the hotel on one side you see a line of strollers provided by the hotel for the little guests, and on the other, an elegant reading corner with books and newspapers, all decorated with vintage patterned suitcases and handmade cushions.
 The first thing I can’t help but notice is that for a family hotel this place is pretty quiet.

 Excitement finally starts to creep in.
-I go downstairs to learn more about the kids’ programme and once again I am surprised to see a creative and imaginative play area with all kinds of wooden toys, a big tent with soft toys, a popcorn machine, a climbing wall and an elegant cinema corner with a snugly space for pyjama parties.
+I go downstairs to learn more about the kids’ programme and once again I am surprised to see a creative and imaginative play area with all kinds of wooden toys, a big tent with soft toys, a popcorn machine, a climbing wall and an elegant cinema corner with a snug space for pyjama parties.
 The programme is for different age groups and every day there are different kinds of activities: chefs, pirates and farmers days, crafts workshops….
-The kids literally love spending time at this place, open from 9.30am and even in the evening until 10pm, while the parents are out on a date.
+The kids literally love spending time at this place, open from 9.30am and even in the evening until 10 pm, while the parents are out on a date.

 On the other side of the hotel lobby is the restaurant.
 There’s a mini red BMW which the kids love to climb on and “drive”.
 There’s a little open kitchen for pancakes, omelettes and homemade biscuits.
 It is right where the kids’ restaurant is.